 Small bowel resection - dischargeSmall intestine surgery - discharge; Bowel resection - small intestine - discharge; Resection of part of the small intestine - discharge; Enterectomy - discharge

-You had surgery to remove part of your small intestine.
+You had surgery to remove all or part of your small intestine (small bowel).
 You may also have had an ileostomy.

 What to Expect at Home